MWMjr/DesignPatterns/README.md

 #### Flywight
 #### Proxy
 ## Behaviorial Patterns
-These patterns are conerned with communication between objects.
+These patterns are concerned with communication between objects.
 #### Chain of Responsibility
 #### Command
 #### Interpreter